• Skip to primary navigation

 Why Didn't My Yeast Dough Rise?

-• Ensure the Yeast is alive.
-If it didn't bubble and rise during initial activation, the yeast is likely dead.
+• Dead Yeast - if yeast mixture didn't bubble and rise during initial activation, the yeast is likely dead.

-• Too hot or too cold.
-If the liquid you add is too hot, then it will kill the yeast, too cold, and the dough will not rise.
+• Liquid temperature - if liquids you add are too hot, then it will kill the yeast, too cold and the dough will not activate.

-• Air exposure of old yeast in the cupboard.
+• Expired Yeast - air exposure of old yeast in the cupboard.
 Yeast doesn't live indefinitely, so check expiration date.

 A versatile yeast dough recipe that can be used for many savory recipes.
 From Pizza, to cheese scrolls, to Russian Piroshki.
 My go to dough recipe for savory foods.